ayushchatur/FLIP/documentation/support_docs.md

 The MedCAT model used is continually undergoing training and FLIP may require an improved version of MedCAT to be deployed in the future.
 To execute this, the following steps should be followed:

  - Build a Docker image of the new MedCAT model (current repository [MedCAT GitHub repo](https://github.com/CogStack/MedCATservice) only has `latest` tags, need to ensure specific version deployed)
- - Store image in Central Hub / Container Registry / cogstacksystems / medcat-service repository
+ - Store image in `Central Hub/Container Registry/cogstacksystems/medcat-service` repository
- - Update Ansible deployment scripts (AICentre-Infrastructure-Ansible / roles / cogstack / tasks / main.yaml) to reference new MedCAT model
+ - Update Ansible deployment scripts `AICentre-Infrastructure-Ansible/roles/cogstack/tasks/main.yaml` to reference new MedCAT model
  - Follow the standard Release Procedure Documentation

 ## NVFlare Dependency Updates